Sharon Housing Trust, Inc.

 The Program

-The Trust plans to rehabilitate or build one or two traditional New England style houses a year for those who live and/or work in Sharon.
-The three bedroom, two bath homes will be scattered throughout the town.
-They will be geared for Sharon families and will sell in the $175,000 to $225,000 range with lower than market down payment and mortgage terms.
+The Trust plans to rehabilitate or build traditional New England style houses for those who live and/or work in the Sharon area.
+The three bed room, two bath homes will be scattered throughout the town.
+They will be geared for Sharon families and will sell in the $150,000 - $200,000 range with lower than market down payment and mortgage terms.
+The Trust has been able to secure supplemental financing to defray closing and other costs associated with the sale of the home.

 A key element of the program is that the houses will remain permanently affordable.
 Like similar organizations across Connecticut, the Trust retains ownership of the underlying land.
-Purchasers acquire the house and lease the land from the Trust via a long-term renewable ground lease.
-Purchasers may pass on their home to children, but if they sell the house, they can charge only the original cost of the house plus the cost of authorized improvements plus cumulative Increases in the Consumer Price Index or a calculation based on the Area Median Income.
-The program provides home ownership to members of the Sharon community who would otherwise not be able to afford it.
-It also offers them houses at bargain prices plus Income tax deductions and provides them with an asset that is guaranteed to Increase in value.
+Purchasers acquire the house and lease the land from the Trust through a long-term renewable ground lease.
+Purchasers may pass on their home to children, but if they sell the house, they can charge only the original cost of the house plus the cost of authorized improvements plus cumulative increases in the Consumer Price Index.
+The program provides home ownership to members of the Sharon community who might otherwise not be able to afford it.
+It also offers them houses at lower than market prices plus income tax deductions, and provides them with an asset that is guaranteed to increase in value.

 On average ten new houses are build in Sharon each year.
 If the Trust builds one or two houses a year that will remain affordable, over time there will be a reasonably good sized stock of affordable housing for Sharon's working families.